Skip to content

 1891 census

-The 1891 census finds Frederick Grice as a widower aged 52 living at 37 Long Street with his son George Chester Grice aged 13, and general servant 24 year old Annie Nobes (born Besthorpe).
-Frederick Grice is described as a farmer.
-Whilst George Chester was born in Great Ellingham, his father was born in Wolverton, Norfolk.
+The 1891 census finds 52 year old widower Frederick Grice at 37 Long Street with his son George Chester Grice aged 13, and general servant 24 year old Annie Nobes (born Besthorpe).
+Frederick Grice is a farmer.

 1881 census

-Two years earlier, Mary Elizabeth was born to Frederick and Mary on 18th April, 1876.
+Two years earlier, Mary Grice gave birth to Mary Elizabeth on 18th April, 1876.
 She was baptised in the Parish Church on 2nd July of that year.
-Tragically for the family, Mary Elizabeth died in the May of 1877 aged one year and buried in the churchyard on May 25th.
+Sadly, Mary Elizabeth died in the May of 1877 aged just one year.
+Her remains were buried in the churchyard on May 25th.

 1871 census

-The 1871 census reveals Frederick and Mary Grice in Great Ellingham with sons, Frederick C. aged 11, Thomas C. 10 and 8 year old Arthur C. The family have a servant, Norfolk born 17 year old Harriet Moore.
+This census shows Frederick and Mary Grice in Great Ellingham with sons, Frederick C. aged 11, Thomas C. 10 and 8 year old Arthur C. The family have a servant, Norfolk born 17 year old Harriet Moore.

-Like their mother, the children were born in Nottinghamshire.
+Like their mother, the children were all born in Nottinghamshire.

-Frederick and Mary Grice with their family moved to Great Ellingham sometime after the birth of Arthur (around 1862) and the baptism of their daughter Martha Ann which took place in the Church of St James on Christmas Day 1869.
+Frederick and Mary Grice brought their family to Great Ellingham sometime after the birth of Arthur (around 1862) and the baptism of their daughter Martha Ann, which took place in the Church of St James on Christmas Day 1869.

 Chester and Grice

-Given that their son George was given the name ‘George Chester’ and the census of 1871 gives the initial ‘C’ after the first names of Frederick, Thomas and Arthur, I think it very likely that Chester was the middle name of all the sons of Frederick and Mary.
-Further I suspect that, not unusually, ‘Chester’ is Mary’s maiden name.
+Given that their son George was given the name ‘George Chester’, and the census of 1871 gives the initial ‘C’ after the first names of Frederick, Thomas and Arthur, I think it very likely that Chester was the middle name of all the sons of Frederick and Mary.
+Further I suspect that ‘Chester’ is Mary’s maiden name.

-A marriage between Frederick Grice and Mary Chester was registered in the Hull District between January to March 1859 in the Hull District.
+This is confirmed by the registration of the marriage between Frederick Grice and Mary Chester in the Hull District between January to March 1859.
 I have little doubt that this is the marriage of the Frederick and Mary Grice who came to Great Ellingham.

 Mary Grice

-Frederick’s wife Mary Grice was buried on May 3rd, 1882 in the churchyard at Great Ellingham aged 42 years.
+Frederick’s wife Mary Grice died at the age of 42.
+She was buried on May 3rd, 1882 in the churchyard at Great Ellingham.

 I have not found a corresponding headstone for Mary Grice in the churchyard.
-However not all graves have a headstone and some of the headstones in the churchyard are very worn and illegible.
+However, not all graves have a headstone.
+Furthermore, some of the headstones in the churchyard are very worn and illegible.

 Cherry Tree Farm